arturo-garza/NMTLexiconModel/README.md

  ## scripts - Contains auxiliary code we used to run our experiments

-    - Create Bilingual dictionaries - folder that contains the sripts we built to create the bilingual dictionary and then the second script used to extract the 400 entries we used to transalate.
+    - Create Bilingual dictionaries - folder that contains the sripts we built to create the bilingual dictionary and then the second script used to extract the 400 entries we used to transalate. <br />
-        - process_dict.sh: File to run in order to obtain the parallel dictionary from the phrase table in the Valhalla cluster.
+        - process_dict.sh: File to run in order to obtain the parallel dictionary from the phrase table in the Valhalla cluster. <br />

 ## run_scripts
 Example of the script we used to train the architecture with the lexical model.
-As examples provided are:
+As examples provided are: <br />
-        - wmt14_shallow_lexical -  Script to run the model with the lexical model by only using the new --lexical option
+        - wmt14_shallow_lexical -  Script to run the model with the lexical model by only using the new --lexical option <br />
-        - europarl_lexical_pretrain - Script to run the model with the lexical model and the pretrain using the pre-train options
+        - europarl_lexical_pretrain - Script to run the model with the lexical model and the pretrain using the pre-train options <br />

 ## validate_scripts
 This folder contains the scripts we used to get translations from our models.
-As example we proveide the following:
+As example we proveide the following: <br />
         - preprocess_validate_europarl_lexical_v2_progress - is a shell script that creates multiple copies of the model's json.
-This is done to be able to iterate through all of the intermediate models.
+This is done to be able to iterate through all of the intermediate models. <br />
         - validate_europarl_shallow_lexical_progress_newstest2014 - is a shell script that iterates over all the saved models.
-It creates a translation file and their BLEU score for each of them.
+It creates a translation file and their BLEU score for each of them.  <br />

- - vars - scpecifies all the directories we used in the Valhalla cluster at the University of Edinburgh.
-All the directories listed in the home directory are symlinked to /fs/meili0/egarza/
+vars - scpecifies all the directories we used in the Valhalla cluster at the University of Edinburgh. <br />

-To run this version of the Nematus framework with the lexical model the following options are available:
+To run this version of the Nematus framework with the lexical model the following options are available: <br />

-   --lexical - Boolean flag that specifies that the framework should be trained with the lexical model --bilingual_pretrain Boolean option to specify that we want to perform pretrain on a bilingual dictionary --pretrain_dictionary_src If  --bilingual_pretrain is enable this option is required to specify the source file of the parallel dictionationary
+   --lexical - Boolean flag that specifies that the framework should be trained with the lexical model <br />
+   --bilingual_pretrain Boolean option to specify that we want to perform pretrain on a bilingual dictionary <br />
+   --pretrain_dictionary_src If  --bilingual_pretrain is enable this option is required to specify the source file of the parallel dictionationary <br />
-   --pretrain_dictionary_trg  If  --bilingual_pretrain is enable this option is required to specify the target file of the parallel dictionationary
+   --pretrain_dictionary_trg  If  --bilingual_pretrain is enable this option is required to specify the target file of the parallel dictionationary <br />
-   --pretrain_vocabs Option to provide the vocabularies required by the TextIterator class in Nematus
+   --pretrain_vocabs Option to provide the vocabularies required by the TextIterator class in Nematus <br />